bduong4/just-the-docs/index.md

 {:toc}
 Before starting the tasks in this guide, you will need the following:
 - Some basic computer knowledge
-- 2 devices with TeamViewer installed
+- 2 computers with TeamViewer installed
-- An internet connection for both devices
+- An internet connection for both computers

 ## Software Version
 {:toc}
-This guide uses version 15.4.4445 of TeamViewer for personal use.
+This guide uses version 15.4.4445 of TeamViewer on a personal computer.
 It can be downloaded [here](https://www.teamviewer.com/en-us/?gclid=EAIaIQobChMImZTtyp7S6AIVg-NkCh3pXgGsEAAYASAAEgLQdfD_BwE]).

 ## Available Devices
 {:toc}